-Western Washington Eastern Washington Campfires in approved fire pits within designated campgrounds.
-Liquid gas or propane camp stoves with an on/off control.
-Charcoal briquettes.
-Lanterns, stoves, solid fuel candles and tikistyle torches.
-Propane campfire pits used for campground or backcountry use.
-Solid fuel and citronella candles in metal or glass containers.
+- Campfires are banned in most of Washington.
+However, if recreational campfires are allowed, they must be in approved fire pits in designated state, county, municipal or other campgrounds (if local rules are more restrictive, the most restrictive applies). - Liquid gas or propane camp stoves with an on/off control. - Propane campfire pits used for campground or backcountry use. - Solid fuel and citronella candles in metal or glass containers.